 The Municipality maintains their own official webpage, which is regularly updated and will inform the stakeholders prior to the project commencement.
 The grievance mechanism is already in place (via website portals designated for this purpose).
 A stakeholder engagement plan has been developed during the ESDD in accordance with EBRD requirements.

-The Bank will monitor the Project through annual environmental and social reports provided by the Client, and site visits if necessary.
+The Bank will monitor the Project through annual environmental and social reports provided by the Municipality, and site visits if necessary.

 Company Contact Information